-By Tracey Mallett
+By Tracey Mallett www.TraceyMallett.com

 Caution is required before jumping back into an exercise program, especially with your abdominals.
 During pregnancy, your abdominals will separate from the added pressure of the baby.
 This is called diastasis recti.
 It’s important that you minimize the separation, allowing the abs to function properly, and also before doing any strenuous abdominal work.
 Simply perform the following test to gauge your separation.
 Lay on your back with your knees bent and your fingers placed above your belly button.
-Now, lift your head, neck and shoulders off the floor and you will feel if you have a gap in between your abs.
-If you do feel a gap, measure by fingers the size of the separation, 2 fingers and above, I recommend you do the following exercise every day before doing any other abdominal exercises.
+Now, lift your head, neck, and shoulders off the floor and you will feel if you have a gap in between your abs.
+If you do feel a gap, measure with your fingers the size of the separation, 2 fingers and above, I recommend you do the following exercise every day before doing any other abdominal exercises.
 This will train the abdominals back together again, creating a stronger, stable spine.

 Towel Abs Exercise

-Lay on your back with your knees bent and heels inline with the sit bones (Those bony parts you feel under you when you sit).
+Lay on your back with your knees bent and heels in line with the sit bones (Those bony parts you feel under you when you sit).
 Wrap a towel around your midsection and cross the towel over the abs (holding at each end).
-Lift your head, neck and shoulders off the floor, exhale and draw your abdominals in toward the spine and pull the towel tight.
+Lift your head, neck, and shoulders off the floor, exhale and draw your abdominals in toward the spine and pull the towel tight.
 This will pull the abs together, retraining them in their correct position.
 Repeat this for 10 times every day and keep monitoring the separation.

-Benefits of postnatal exercise
+Benefits of Postnatal Exercise

 Be Patient with Your Post-Pregnancy Body

-After childbirth I was amazed how my once-tight tummy looked like a deflated balloon.
+After childbirth, I was amazed by how my once-tight tummy looked like a deflated balloon.
 Don’t panic, this is normal.
-Over the next few weeks your uterus will naturally contract back to its pre-pregnancy shape.
+Over the next few weeks, your uterus will naturally contract back to its pre-pregnancy shape.
 Breastfeeding will expedite this process, causing the contractions to be stronger and more frequent.
 However, I must stress that this alone is not enough to get your pre-pregnancy body back.
 Post-natal exercise will speed up the recovery process and build valuable strength your body needs to keep up with the hectic schedule of caring for your newborn.
 Be patient with yourself.
 It may take a few months or possibly longer, depending on how much time you can dedicate to working out.

-Tips to find time to exercise
+Tips to Find Time to Exercise

 1. Buy a daily planner and loosely plan your workouts around your baby’s schedule.
 For example, in the morning after the first feeding, go for a nice walk with the baby in the stroller.
-(Start with a flat terrain and then progress to different elevations).
+(Start with flat terrain and then progress to different elevations).
 Next when the baby goes down for her nap you have can take 15 minutes to do some core conditioning exercises.
 Yes, it does require willpower but when you start seeing results this will keep you inspired to do more.
 2. Join a “Mommy and Me” exercise class.
 Check out your local hospital or pediatrician to find classes.
 These are a great way to bond with your newborn and fit in much-needed exercise time for you.
 A win-win situation for both parties!
 3. Create a library of exercise videos that are different lengths so you’re already equipped for when you find the unexpected time.
 4. Perform exercises while you’re doing daily activities.
 Pelvic floor exercises (Kegel exercises) can be done anywhere and are very valuable for achieving a strong, stable pelvic area, which is usually lax due to pregnancy hormones still being present (especially if you’re breastfeeding).

 I recommend Pilates for core conditioning and weight training and cardio for weight loss.
-Try to fit 2-3 times a week of cardio activity (walking, running and hiking) for 30-45 minutes and general body conditioning at least 3 times a week.
+Try to fit 2-3 times a week of cardio activity (walking, running, and hiking) for 30-45 minutes and general body conditioning at least 3 times a week.

 Enjoy this amazing time with your baby.
 You have created the miracle of life.
 A little extra weight is a small price to pay for a bundle of joy.
 Be patient and your body will be back to normal in no time.

-About the author:
+About the Author:

 Tracey Mallett is an internationally-recognized certified personal trainer and sports nutritionist.
 She is also a certified fitness instructor, Gyrotonic® and Master Pilates instructor.
 Tracey is the creator and star of the "3-In-1 Pregnancy System," the first DVD of its kind combining Pilates, Yoga and strength training for pre- and post-natal mothers.
 Her newest videos are "Renew You” and "Super Body BootCamp.”
 A proud mother of two, Tracey hails from Bloxwich, England.
 Visit her online at www.TraceyMallett.com.